knative/build-templates/kaniko/README.md

 ## ServiceAccount

 kaniko builds an image and pushes it to the destination defined as a parameter.
 In order to properly authenticate to the remote container registry, the build needs to have the proper credentials.
-This is achieved using a build _ServiceAccount_.
+This is achieved using a build `ServiceAccount`.

-For an example on how to create such a _ServiceAccount_ to push an image to Docker hub, see the [Authentication](https://github.com/knative/docs/blob/master/build/auth.md#basic-authentication-docker) documentation page.
+For an example on how to create such a `ServiceAccount` to push an image to Docker hub, see the [Authentication](https://github.com/knative/docs/blob/master/build/auth.md#basic-authentication-docker) documentation page.

 ## Usage

-Write a _build_ manifest and use the _template_ section to refer to the kaniko build template.
+Write a `Build` manifest and use the `template` section to refer to the kaniko build template.
 Set the value of the parameters such as the destination Docker image.
 Note the use of the `serviceAccountName` to push the image to a remote registry.

 ```
 apiVersion: build.knative.dev/v1alpha1